Victoria-27/developer-exercise/README.md

 - **Update User Details:** Allows users to update details and upload profile pictures of users.

 ## Additional Information

 - Added readonly to id and version feilds
 - Toggle functionality to switch user role
 - Integrated profile picture implementation to user profile

 ## supabase setup to run the app, list created table, link up file to upload data

+## Supabase Setup

+- **Sign Up for Supabase**: [Sign up](https://supabase.io/) for a Supabase account if you haven't already.
+- **Create a Project**: Create a new project in your Supabase dashboard.
+- **Get Credentials**: Obtain the API URL, public key, and private key from your Supabase project settings.
+- **Environment Variables**: Set up environment variables in your application to securely store Supabase credentials.

+## List of Created Tables

+Below is a list of table and storage created in the Supabase project:

+- `profile`: Description of table 1.
+- `savedpictures`: Description of bucket.

 ## System Requirements